rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-numerical-optimization.md

 * Stochastic gradient descent in Pytorch
 * Gradient descent, coded from scratch

-Each of these is an iterative algorithm.
-This means that the algorithm starts from an initial guess and in each step modifies the current solution to come up with a slightly improved solution.
-Once this improvement stops happening, we have found our solution and the algorithms is said to have converged.
-This much is commong to all iterative algorithms.
-The difference in the above algorithms is _how_ they improve the current solution.
+The algorithms listed above belong to a class called _iterative algorithms_.
+Each starts from an initial guess and, in each step, modifies the solution to come up with a improved solution.
+This part is common to all.
+The difference is in _how_ each improves the current solution.

-It is important to note that the solution found by an iterative algorithm may be right or wrong.
-When a wrong solution is found, we usually tweak the parameters of an algorithm anr rerun.
-In one of the algorithms below, we'll see an example of an algorithm converging but to a wrong solution.
+Lastly, it is important to note that the solution found by an algorithm may be right or wrong.
+When a wrong solution is found, we usually tweak the parameters and rerun.
+In one examples below, we'll see an example of an algorithm converging but to a wrong solution.

 ## Greedy algorithm

-In each iteration of the greedy algorithm, we modify the shape slightly by adding small random values to coordinate of a randomly selected point in the loop and recompute the area.
-If the new area is larger than the previous area, we replace the old set of points with the new (perturbed) set of points.
-If not, we retain the old set of points.
+In each iteration, the greedy algorithm modifies the shape slightly by adding a small random value to the coordinates of a randomly selected point.
+This modification can make the $L$ function better or worse.
+If the $L$ function is better, we accept the change.
+Otherwise we dont.
 The code is more or less a direct translation of the description:

 ```python
 def greedy(r, theta, C, lambda1, n_iterations):